 “Authorial intent” is something many philosophers of language have balked-at over the last century, especially post-modernists within the so-called New Criticism school of thought.
 The idea is that “all we have is the text” so we shouldn’t get distracted in trying to know the “mind of the author” since such a thing (if it existed) is technically “off limits.”
 While spinning a pun off Sir Thomas Mallory’s Le Mort d’Arthur, French literary critic and theorist Roland Barthes famously announced “La mort de l’auteur” in 1967.
 And once the author was pronounced “dead,” we are now free to divide and dispense his work as we see fit.

 A half a century later, the “death of the author” idea has become incredibly influential across all sections of philosophical thought.
-Post-structuralism, Marxist Criticism, Psychoanalysis, and Reader Response Theory all find their place in either tearing down or de-constructing the “mind” of the author.
-And for the most part, Christians have been along for the ride.
+Post-structuralism, Marxist Criticism, Psychoanalysis, and Reader Response Theory all find their place in both tearing down and de-constructing the “mind” of the author.
+And for the most part, Christians have gone along for the ride.

 And while this approach might be helpful to an extent, and certainly text criticism has offered us a host of structural and literary insights, I think it is far from clear whether dispensing with the mind of the author has been a good move in the long run.
 Indeed, by insisting upon a superficial hyper-focus upon the text, does it not actually steer readers away from any deeper enjoyment and richer insights he or she might find upon the personal, psychic, and spiritual levels?
 Wouldn’t this be a classic case of missing the forest for the trees?
 What if the really important thing is precisely the mind and spirit of the author?
 And what if by missing this we miss the greater portion of the work itself?